tishden/java_concurrency_school/readme.md

-This is repository with source code and presentation for the Udemy course:
+This is repository with source code and a presentation for the Udemy course:
 ## **Java Concurrent & Multithreaded Programming Crash Course**

 **Description the course**